freon4dsl/Freon-documentation/docu-content/020_Tutorial/010_Overview/+page.md

 This step-by-step guide will teach you everything you need to know to build your own domain-specific language (DSL) using **Freon**.
 You will learn how to create the supporting tools—such as the editor, validator, and interpreter—that enable your end-users to work efficiently with your DSL.

-You can also consult the full documentation, or—if you’re eager to get started locally—[create a project](/Documentation/Overview/Getting_Started#example-project-startup-2).
+You can also consult the full documentation, or — if you’re eager to get started locally — [create a project](/Documentation/Overview/Getting_Started#creating-a-project-2).

 We assume that you have an interest in DSLs and are familiar with terms such as *metamodel*, *abstract syntax*, and *model*, as well as abbreviations like *AST*.
 If not, please refer to introductory materials, such as the